UMCU-Digital-Health/SleepWellBaby/docs/dataset_card.md

 ### Data Splits
 The dataset consists of training ($N = 37$) and a validation set ($N = 9$).

-For model training a grouped nested cross-validation procedure was used, where grouping took place on patient id.

 ## Dataset Creation

 ### Curation Rationale